ecj94/thesis/Data/AllP/README.md

 14. Marg.Sig: indicates whether a *p*-value in the range (.05 - .10] was considered marginally significant by authors, where '1' = yes, '0'= no, and 'NA' = *p*-value was not in the range (.05 - .10].
 Following Ohlsson Collentine et al. (2019), we decided that a *p*-value was assigned marginal significance by the authors if the expressions margin* or approach* were mentioned in relation to its significance.
 15. Phrase in which mentioned: contains phrase in which the result was mentioned.
 This can also be a note underneath a table, or 'NA' if a retrieved result could not be linked 1 to 1 to information in the article.
 16. Explicitly stated hypothesis: contains the phrasing of the explicitly stated hypothesis, or is 'NA' when there was no explicitly stated hypothesis.
-17. Comments: various notable information on specific  results or the article they were extracted from.
+17. Comments: notable information on specific  results or the article they were extracted from.

 ## References
 Ohlsson Collentine, Anton, Marcel A. L. M. Van Assen M. and Chris H. J.